nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-upgrade-notes.md

 ### Can I Upgrade to LTS 2021 Without Doing This First?

-This change is completely separate from a technical upgrade to LTS 2021.

-If you are in the process of upgrading from LTS 2021, check your current Nuxeo Web UI version:
-- If the version is `3.0.29` or lower, it means that it uses NodeJS 14 for its functional tests.
-You should check if there is a code change for you to do with our [guidelines](#what-are-the-impacts-does-it-impact-my-projects) above.
+This change can be done separately from a technical upgrade to LTS 2021 and will most likely not impact you at all.
+You should first check if there is a code change for you to do with our [guidelines](#what-are-the-impacts-does-it-impact-my-projects) above.

-- If the version is `3.0.30` or higher, it is already using NodeJS 18 for its functional tests and there is nothing for you to do.
+If a code change is required and you are in the process of upgrading from LTS 2019, you can first upgrade Nuxeo Web UI to version `3.0.29`.
+Any UI functional test that you wrote will remain compatible: LTS 2021 uses NodeJS 14 for its functional tests but provides a compatibility layer for tests written with previous NodeJS versions all the way to NodeJS v10.
+Once that your UI functional tests are compatible with NodeJS 18, you can then switch to the latest Nuxeo Web UI version.